marwanrawshedh/README.md/class-01.md

 > ### So, in order to learn how to write web pages, it is very important to understand how to structure documents.

-## website by js is group of codes to add functionality to the website  and to make more dynamic for website and user-friendly.

 ## structure of HTML